esm-dev/modern-monaco/README.md

 ## Editor Theme & Language Grammars

 esm-monaco uses [Shiki](https://shiki.style) for syntax highlighting with tons of grammars and themes.
-It loads the theme and language grammar from esm.sh on demand.
+It loads themes and grammars from esm.sh on demand.

 ### Setting the Editor Theme

-To set the theme of the editor, you can add a `theme` attribute to the `<monaco-editor>` tag.
+To set the theme of the editor, you can add a `theme` attribute to the `<monaco-editor>` element.

 ```html
 <monaco-editor theme="theme-id"></monaco-editor>